LordSagan/TranscribersMod/README.md

 # Transcriber's Mod
 ## So, what is this thing?
-  This project is designed to enchance to multiplayer experience of Minecraft servers, by adding new items, blocks and game mechanics.
+  This project is designed to enchance the multiplayer experience of Minecraft server, by adding new items, blocks and game mechanics.
 And of course, removing some.

 ## What do you think adding:
   ### Game Mechanics